Models for temporal clustering of extreme events with applications to mid-latitude winter cyclones: Simulation Study

-Overall CMmod shows quite satisfactory performance even in both special cases, although it needs to estimate one parameter more than the competitors which are designed for these scenarios.
+Overall, CMmod shows quite satisfactory performance even in both special cases, although it needs to estimate one parameter more than the competitors which are designed for these scenarios.
 A drawback is the high computing time of the minimum distance method.
 Numerical optimisation is needed to find the triplet $(\hat{\beta},\hat{\theta},\hat{\sigma}_u)$ for which the distance is minimal.
-Because of possible multiple local minima we used several initialisations ($\{0.25,0.55,0.85\}^2 \times \{\hat{\sigma}_{\text{LogMom}}\}$), where $\hat{\sigma}_{\text{LogMom}}$ is the log-moment estimator of the Mittag-Leffler distribution.
-The computing time seems to be linear in the number of exceedances $k$ (see Figure \ref{fig:sim4}).
-For comparison, Figure \ref{fig:sim4} shows the computing time needed for the maximum likelihood method in the special case $\theta = 1$, for which the computing time is also much higher than that of the log-moment and the interval estimator.
+Because of possible multiple local minima we use several initialisations ($\{0.25,0.55,0.85\}^2 \times \{\hat{\sigma}_{\text{LogMom}}\}$), where $\hat{\sigma}_{\text{LogMom}}$ is the log-moment estimator in case of the Mittag-Leffler distribution.
+The computing time seems to be linear in the number of exceedances $k$ (see Figure~\ref{fig:sim4}).
+The computing times needed for the maximum likelihood method in the special case $\theta = 1$ are shown for comparison.
+They are also much higher than those of the log-moment and the interval estimator.